4d/docs/website/translated_docs/fr/Concepts/components.md

 **Notes :**

 - La commande `Table du formulaire courant` retourne `Nil` lorsqu’elle est appelée dans le contexte d’un formulaire projet.
 Par conséquent, elle ne peut pas être utilisée dans un composant.
-- SQL data definition language commands (`CREATE TABLE`, `DROP TABLE`, etc.) cannot be used on the component database.
+- SQL data definition language commands (`CREATE TABLE`, `DROP TABLE`, etc.) cannot be used on the component project.
 However, they are supported with external databases (see `CREATE DATABASE` SQL command).

 ## Gestion des erreurs

-Une [méthode de gestion d'erreurs](Concepts/error-handling.md) installée par la commande `ON ERR CALL` s'applique à la base en cours d'exécution uniquement.
-En cas d'erreur générée par un composant, la méthode d'appel sur erreur de la base hôte n'est pas appelée, et inversement.
+An [error-handling method](Concepts/error-handling.md) installed by the `ON ERR CALL` command only applies to the running application.
+In the case of an error generated by a component, the `ON ERR CALL` error-handling method of the host project is not called, and vice versa.

 ## Utilisation de formulaires

 - Seuls les "formulaires projet" (formulaires non associés à une table en particulier) peuvent être exploités directement dans un composant.
-Tous les formulaires projet présents dans la base matrice peuvent être utilisés par le composant.
+Any project forms present in the matrix project can be used by the component.
-- Un composant peut faire appel à des formulaires table de la base hôte.
+- A component can call table forms of the host project.
 A noter qu’il est nécessaire dans ce cas d’utiliser des pointeurs plutôt que des noms de table entre [] pour désigner les formulaires dans le code du composant.

-**Note :** Si un composant utilise la commande `ADD RECORD`, le formulaire Entrée courant de la base hôte sera affiché, dans le contexte de la base hôte.
+**Note:** If a component uses the `ADD RECORD` command, the current Input form of the host project will be displayed, in the context of the host project.
 Par conséquent, si le formulaire comporte des variables, le composant n’y aura pas accès.

-- Vous pouvez publier des formulaires de composants comme sous-formulaires dans les bases hôtes.
+- You can publish component forms as subforms in the host projects.
 Avec ce principe, vous pouvez notamment développer des composants proposant des objets graphiques.
 Par exemple, les Widgets proposés par 4D sont basés sur l’emploi de sous-formulaires en composants.

 ## Utilisation de tables et de champs

-Un composant ne peut pas utiliser les tables et les champs définis dans la structure 4D de la base matrice.
+A component cannot use the tables and fields defined in the 4D structure of the matrix project.
 En revanche, il peut créer et utiliser des bases externes, et donc utiliser des tables et des champs en fonction de ses besoins.
 Les bases externes sont créées et gérées via le langage SQL.
-Une base externe est une base 4D indépendante de la base 4D principale, mais qui est manipulée depuis la base 4D principale.
+An external database is a 4D project that is independent from the main 4D project, but that you can work with from the main 4D project.
 Utiliser une base externe signifie désigner temporairement cette base comme base courante, c’est-à-dire comme base cible des requêtes SQL exécutées par 4D.
 Les bases externes sont créées à l'aide de la commande SQL `CREATE DATABASE`.

 ### Exemple